akdh/ingresDocs/geospatial/functions/within/within.markdown

 ## Examples ##

-g2 is a point that is in g1, g1 also has points not in g2.
+g2 is a point that is in the polygon g1, g1 also has points not in g2.

     * SELECT WITHIN(POLYFROMTEXT('POLYGON((2 2, 12 2, 12 12, 2 12, 2 2))'), POINTFROMTEXT('POINT(10 5)'));\g
     Executing . . .